mapwatch/mapwatch/README.md

 **Your true Harvest encounter rate is higher than Mapwatch says.**

-Mapwatch tracks all Harvest encounters where Oshabi speaks, similar to other NPC encounters.
-Unfortunately, [Oshabi is often quiet](https://github.com/mapwatch/mapwatch/issues/183).
+Mapwatch tracks all Harvest encounters where Oshabi speaks.
+This works well for most of the game's NPC encounters - unfortunately, [Oshabi is often quiet](https://github.com/mapwatch/mapwatch/issues/183).
 Mapwatch can't detect harvests where Oshabi is quiet (neither can any other client.txt-based tool).
 Sadly, this cannot be fixed.

 Harvest maps are usually slower than other maps.
 You might be able to estimate a more accurate (but still inexact) Harvest encounter rate by counting slower-than-average map runs.
 [I'd like to add something like this to Mapwatch soon.](https://github.com/mapwatch/mapwatch/issues/185)